BredOS/proton-run/README.md

 # proton-run
-A utillity to run windows executables using steam's proton.
+A utility to run windows executables using steam's proton.